-- 1. That Metro Code Chapter 7.03 is hereby re-adopted as attached hereto in Exhibit A to this ordinance. - 2.
-That this Ordinance being necessary for the health, safety, or welfare of the Metro area, for the reason that the new fiscal year begins, July 1, 2010 and Oregon Budget Law requires the adoption of a budget prior to the beginning of the fiscal year, and that readoption of the Investment Policy should coincide with the adoption of the annual budget, an emergency is declared to exist and this Ordinance shall take effect immediately, pursuant to Metro Charter Section 39(1).
+- 1. That Metro Code Chapter 7.03 is hereby amended and re-adopted as attached hereto in Exhibit A to this ordinance. - 2.
+That this Ordinance being necessary for the health, safety, or welfare of the Metro area, for the reason that the new fiscal year begins, July 1, 2012 and Oregon Budget Law requires the adoption of a budget prior to the beginning of the fiscal year, and that re-adoption of the Investment Policy should coincide with the adoption of the annual budget, an emergency is declared to exist and this Ordinance shall take effect immediately, pursuant to Metro Charter Section 39(1).

-ADOPTED by the Metro Council this 17th day of June 2010.
+ADOPTED by the Metro Council this 21 day of June 2012.

-David Bragdon, Council President
+Tom Hughes, Council President